jm18443/Project-2/README.md

 --TO DO

--ERD
+- ERD
--DATA CLEANING
+- DATA CLEANING
--3 to 2 Findings
+- 3 to 2 Findings
 - Report